A personal trainer laments the unstructured quick-fix approach to weight loss

 With acknowledgement and thanks to Jeremy Rea, personal trainer, of Sissu Fitness Studio, Melbourne.

 One common way to assess whether or not you fall within a healthy weight for your height is through the Body Mass Index (BMI).
 If you’d like to know more about this, and how to calculate it for yourself, please see here.

-And if you would like some practical tips on losing some of that unwanted body fat, you can learn more here.
+If you would like some practical tips on losing some of that unwanted body fat through smarter eating, you can learn more here.